Skip to main content

 Putter Fitting – The Most Important Club to Custom Fit

-Putter fitting (or optimize your existing putter) - $165.00 + taxes.
+Putter fitting (or optimize your existing putter): $250

-• Augusta Custom Clubs Payment Policy
+• Augusta Custom Clubs and Swing Analysis Payment Policy

 Effective 12/2/23: